Honkl/general-ai/README.md

 * .NET Framework 4.5 (Alhambra)
 * Java 8 (TORCS, Mario)
 * Game 2048 is in Python (so no anorther language needed)

+# Notes
+- Most of the evolutionary experiments were done on Linux.
+All TensorFlow (reinforcement learning) experiments were done on Windows with GTX 1070.
+Also, all TORCS experiments were done on Windows.
+- Default logging directory for new experiments is `Controller/logs`.
+- Gym and Sklearn is used for 'interface' purposes (with small changes, it can be run without these libraries).
+- Learning should work without GPU (if you install proper tensorflow-cpu, without need for CUDA and cuDNN).

 # References
 ### Libraries